 7.1.
 All Crefovi Personnel are required to comply with these Standards and must indicate their acceptance of these Standards, in conjunction with the firm’s latest Acceptable Use of Communication Systems Policy, when they join the firm and thereafter, on an annual basis.

 7.2.
 The firm has executed the BCR agreement.
 Crefovi France has been appointed by the firm as the Crefovi Entity with delegated EEA data protection responsibilities.
 Crefovi France shall take action to remedy any breach of the Standards, which it can enforce contractually through the BCR Agreement.

 7.3.
-Crefovi France accepts responsibility for taking action to remedy acts and omissions of other Crefovi Entities outside the EEA which breach these Standards and to pay compensation for any damages resulting from such a breach of the Standards by Crefovi Entities located outside the EEA.
-Consequently, any claims against Crefovi offices located outside the EEA should be brought against Crefovi France.
-Any claim against a Crefovi office located in the EEA should be brought against such Crefovi office.
+Crefovi France accepts responsibility for taking action to remedy acts and omissions of other Crefovi Entities outside the EEA or the UK, which breach these Standards and to pay compensation for any damages resulting from such a breach of the Standards by Crefovi Entities located outside the EEA or the UK.
+Consequently, any claims against Crefovi offices located outside the EEA or the UK should be brought against Crefovi France.
+Any claim against a Crefovi office located in the EEA or the UK should be brought against such Crefovi office.

 8. Audit programme to verify compliance

 Crefovi undertakes to put in place measures to assess and verify compliance with these Standards and applicable data protection legislation.

 9.1.
 Crefovi’s Privacy Committee will keep these Standards under review, will ensure that they are updated regularly and will communicate relevant updates to Crefovi Entities without undue delay.
 The Privacy Committee will ensure that any changes in the firm’s structure are reflected in these Standards and that any new Crefovi Entities are required to accept and comply with the terms of these Standards.